mattermost/docs/source/about/licensing-and-subscription.rst

 What happens to my license if I don't renew in time?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If you don't renew within the 60-day renewal period, a 10-day grace period is provided for you to upload a new license key.
+If you don't renew within the 60-day renewal period, a ten-day grace period is provided for you to upload a new license key.
 During this period your Mattermost installation runs as normal, with full access to Enterprise features.
 During the grace period, the notification banner is not dismissable.

 When the grace period expires, your Enterprise version is downgraded to Team Edition.
 Enterprise features are disabled.